AuScope/AuScope-Portal/doc/user-guide/ug.md

 ![Custom layers](images/custom-layer.png)

 Press **Enter** to connect to the service and the portal will query the service's capabilities.
 In the above figure [OpenWeatherMap.org](http://openweathermap.org/) provides precipitation and cloud maps amongst other weather data.
-These capabilities are treated like [normal map layer](#data-services) and can be added to the map by selecting the row and click the **Add to map** button.
+These capabilities are treated like [normal map layer](#data-services) and can be added to the map by selecting the row and click the **Add layer to map** button.

 ![Warning](images/warn.png) Custom Layers are not saved -- you will have to add them again when you revisit the portal.